 SAFe Fellow and Principal Consultant

-Working as a principal contributor to SAFe, and Scaled Agile instructor and consultant, Inbar’s current focus is on working with leaders at the Program, Value Stream, and Portfolio levels to help them bring the most out of their organizations, build new processes and culture.
+Working as a principal contributor to SAFe, and Scaled Agile instructor and consultant, Inbar’s current focus is on working with leaders at the Program, Value Stream, and Portfolio Levels to help them bring the most out of their organizations and build new processes and culture.

 SAFe COMMUNITY CONTRIBUTORS

-We are also indebted to those SAFe Program Consultant Trainers (SPCTs) and SAFe Program Consultants (SPCs) who are doing the “heavy lifting” in applying the framework in various enterprises every day.
-Many have contributed indirectly in discussions, certification workshops, LinkedIn forums, etc. More specifically, the following individuals have directly provided content that is included in either the framework proper or in the associated Guidance articles.
+We are also indebted to those SAFe Program Consultant Trainers (SPCTs) and SAFe Program Consultants (SPCs) who are doing the heavy lifting in applying the Framework in various enterprises every day.
+Many have contributed indirectly in discussions, certification workshops, LinkedIn forums, etc. More specifically, the following individuals have directly provided content that is included in either the Framework primary knowledge base or in the associated guidance articles.

 The contributors to Agile Software Requirements